 “New Guineans… impressed me as being on the average more intelligent, more alert, more expressive, and more interested in things and people around them than the average European or American is.
 At some tasks that one might reasonably suppose to reflect aspects of brain function, such as the ability to form a mental map of unfamiliar surroundings, they appear considerably more adept than Westerners.” ~ Jared Diamond in Guns, Germs & Steel

-Europe is part of Asia—Eurasia is located along the east-west axis and it has very few geographic and ecological barriers.
+He notes that Europe is part of Asia—the Eurasian continent, which is located along the east-west axis, has very few geographic and ecological barriers.
 Goods, technologies, ideas, people, and militaries could move around with considerable ease.
+This ease of movement has contributed to the success of European and Asian civilizations.

-Consider this: from 10,000 BC to the rise of Greek civilization, between the fifth and seventh centuries BC, Europe was the most backward part of Eurasia.
+Despite being on the east-west axis, from 10,000 BC to the rise of Greek civilization, between the fifth and seventh centuries BC, Europe was the backwater of Eurasia.
 If an anthropologist from an alien planet had landed in Europe in 1000 BC, he would have surmised that this area would never become developed.
 If he had continued his journey through the earth and travelled to North Africa, the Middle East, China, and India, he would have predicted that the people in these areas would rule the world.

 The major scientific and intellectual innovations of Eurasia—domestication of animals, agriculture, writing, metallurgy, wheels, poetry, philosophical and religious theory—have happened in the Asian civilizations, not in Europe.